 Key Features and Structure

-• Modular Design: The hoist is built in separate modules (load block, gear unit, motor, control box), making maintenance and inspections easier.
-A compact axial arrangstrongent of transmission, hook block, and motor ensures a small footprint.
+The hoist is built in separate modules, including the load block, gear unit, motor, and control box.
+This design makes maintenance and inspections easier.
+The compact axial arrangement of the transmission, hook block, and motor ensures a small footprint.
+This structure allows the hoist to fit in confined spaces while still providing strong lifting performance.

-• Explosion-Proof Motor and Enclosure: A flameproof (Ex d) motor is used.
-For example, many designs use a disc-brake motor with spring-applied brakes.
-This motor is compact yet delivers reliable, sensitive braking without sparks.
-The motor housing and electrical junctions are sealed to prevent any gas ignition.
+A flameproof (Ex d) motor is used to prevent ignition in explosive areas.
+Many designs use a disc-brake motor with spring-applied brakes.
+This motor is compact yet offers reliable, sensitive braking without producing sparks.
+The motor housing and electrical connections are fully sealed to keep out dust and gases.

-• Durable Chain and Sprocket: The load chain is made of high-strength alloy steel, heat-treated for wear resistance.
-The chain sprocket (sheave) is typically made of hard steel or cast iron.
-This chain-and-sprocket syststrong is robust and designed for long life.
+The load chain is made from high-strength alloy steel and heat-treated for wear resistance.
+The chain sprocket (or sheave) is typically made of hardened steel or cast iron.
+This chain-and-sprocket system provides consistent, smooth operation and is built for long service life even under heavy use.

-• Limit Switches: Built-in upper and lower limit switches automatically cut power at the travel ends to prevent over-travel.
-These are enclosed but easily adjusted.
-Anti-drop mechanical or electrical limiters may also be used.
+Built-in upper and lower limit switches automatically stop power at the end of travel to prevent over-lifting or over-lowering.
+These switches are enclosed but easy to adjust.
+Additional anti-drop mechanical or electrical limiters may also be included for extra safety.

-• Hook Design: The top suspension hook and load hook are heavy-duty forged alloy steel with a 360° swivel.
-Each hook includes a spring-loaded safety latch.
-Materials are chosen or coated (e.g. nickel plating) to resist corrosion and avoid sparking.
+Both the top suspension hook and the load hook are made of heavy-duty forged alloy steel.
+Each hook can rotate 360° and includes a spring-loaded safety latch.
+The hooks are coated or plated (for example, with nickel) to resist corrosion and avoid spark formation during operation.Brake System

-• Brake Syststrong: The brake is a spring-set, power-release type (often electromagnetic).
-In a power loss, the brake automatically engages to hold the load.
-The brake gap is adjustable.
-Some models also include a mechanical load-holding latch for extra safety. strongergency fall-arrest (safety brake) is not typically fitted on chain hoists (unlike rope hoists).
+The hoist uses a spring-set, power-release brake, often electromagnetic in design.
+If power is lost, the brake automatically engages to hold the load securely.
+The brake gap is adjustable for consistent performance.
+Some models also include a mechanical load-holding latch for extra security.
+However, emergency fall-arrest systems are not usually fitted to chain hoists, unlike rope hoists.

 Application Scenarios